perry19/hard_shop2/README.md

 # hardshop2

 This project is a hardware store still under development. based on firebase and flutter.
-Your ideas and contributoin are highly welcome
+Your ideas and contributions are highly welcome.

 ## Getting Started